.

 Case-sensitivity

 By default, the rules are case-insensitive.
-For example, Edit
+For example, Edit and EdIT would be treated as the same.

 You can set case sensitivity on a rule-by-rule basis.
-Please note, that this will only affect attributes of the String
+Please note, that this will only affect attributes of the String type.

 Examples